 I’m not Burt Reynolds, and I doubt I can ever reach Magnum, P.I. status but I decided again to step up to the plate and raise awareness and money for cancer in men—particularly testicular cancer.
 Some people swim to raise awareness, others walk or run.
 I grew a mustache.
 This November was Movember for me. … Continue reading It’s Movember: Did you man up?

-Being honest with your doctor about health problems can help prevent disease, cancer in later life Third of three articles in a series about what to expect at different stages of manhood.
-So, you’ve bypassed the mid-life crisis and now you’re looking forward to finding a place in Florida and spending what’s left of your 401K. … Continue reading Men’s health series: What should I worry about when I’m in my…50s?
+Third of three articles in a series about what to expect at different stages of manhood.
+So, you’ve bypassed the mid-life crisis and now you’re looking forward to finding a place in Florida and spending what’s left of your 401K.
+But just because life might be slowing down, doesn’t mean you should neglect your health … Continue reading Men’s health series: What should I worry about when I’m in my…50s?

-Creating a life plan and improving poor health decisions could help keep the pill bottles away in years to come… Second of three articles in a series about what to expect at different stages of manhood.
-As a man passes over the 40-year mark and falls head-first into “middle-age,” he can begin to experience changes … Continue reading Men’s health series: What should I worry about when I’m in my…40s?
+Second of three articles in a series about what to expect at different stages of manhood.
+As a man passes over the 40-year mark and falls head-first into “middle-age,” he can begin to experience changes in his physical and mental status that he hadn’t previously experienced in his younger years.
+Although these changes can be … Continue reading Men’s health series: What should I worry about when I’m in my…40s?

-While normally healthy, there are steps thirty-somethings can take to ward off disease.
 One of three articles in a series about what to expect at different stages of manhood.
-From 1960 to 2002, the average American man increased in height by one inch, but increased in weight by 20 pounds, according to a study (pdf) … Continue reading Men’s health series: What should I worry about when I’m in my…30s?
+From 1960 to 2002, the average American man increased in height by one inch, but increased in weight by 20 pounds, according to a study (pdf) conducted by the Center for Disease Control (CDC).
+With this increase in body … Continue reading Men’s health series: What should I worry about when I’m in my…30s?

 Find Out How Prevalent It Is And How You Can Protect Yourself And Your Partner The Centers for Disease Control report that approximately 85 percent of Americans will have some form of Human Papilloma Virus (HPV) in their system during their lifetime.
 And many of those infected with the virus will never know they have … Continue reading Men: Could you be living with HPV?